 Find the best active clothing for trail running and other active pursuits right here, from technical wicking tops and bottoms to wind shells to comfy baselayers and socks, plus accessories like arm sleeves, sunglasses, and caps.
 Check out our reviews, ratings, and price comparisons, or review your own top running apparel picks.

 For more top-rated outdoor clothing, including insulation, hardshells, baselayers, and more, check out our full Clothing and Accessories ratings and reviews.

 The best running clothing, reviewed and curated by the Trailspace community.
-The latest review was added on June 10, 2019.
+The latest review was added on December 3, 2022.
 Stores' prices and availability are updated daily.

 Recent Running Clothing Reviews

 Great versatile pants Used these for 30yrs.
 Great versatile pants used for commuting on the bike, running, and hiking.
 Last for ever.
 Full review

 The Showers Pass Basecamp Merino Hoodie is a terrific outdoor companion to anyone who values high-quality activewear made from natural fibers.
 The midweight, wool hoodie is great at moderating temperatures and resisting odors, while providing you with an eye-catching, cozy mid-layer.
 It's also a versatile piece for year-round performance—as a nighttime layer around a summer campfire, as a hiking layer in cool temps, or as part of a system of winter layers.
 Showers Pass Basecamp Merino Hoodie If… Full review